rupeshbug/personal-blog/src/pages/posts/eigen-vectors-eigen-values.md

 - **Eigenvectors** represent directions (or portfolios) in which the data varies
 - **Eigenvalues** tell us how much variance is captured by each direction

+This eigen decomposition of the covariance matrix is the mathematical core of Principal Component Analysis (PCA), a powerful technique used to reduce dimensionality and uncover key patterns in data.
+When you perform  Principal Component Analysis (PCA), this eigen decomposition step is crucial.
+The eigenvalues indicate how much variance each principal component explains.
+The eigenvectors define the directions in the original variable space where variance is maximized.

 Example Output: